hermantb/fast_convert/README.md

  * All floating point routines have the same binary result as the glibc code (see [tst_convert.c](tst_convert.c)).
  * When ROUND\_EVEN == 1 the strings produced by fast\_ftoa and fast\_dtoa are the same as sprintf.
- * The integer functions have for example no base parameter to speed up the code.
  * The integer functions  will never overflow but instead return the last character that would cause the overflow in endptr.
  * No checking is done on size of supplied strings.